w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 3. With enough positive statements, the block is added to the Relay Chain.

 The figure below shows a representation of a parachain with collators and validators.
-The figure also shows the journey of a block (white square) through the three main steps, as well as the sections where the [Inclusion Pipeline](#inclusion-pipeline) and the [Approval Process](#approval-process) take place (see following Sections).
+The figure also shows the journey of a block (white square) through the three main steps of the parachain protocol, as well as the sections where the [Inclusion Pipeline](#inclusion-pipeline) and the [Approval Process](#approval-process) take place (see following Sections).

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)

-Signed negative statements will lead to a dispute, and if there are false negatives, whoever will be on the wrong side (once the dispute is resolved) will be slashed.
-False positives can also happen;
+The two protocols are tightly connected: the parachain protocol is enclosed within the AnV protocol.
-those actors responsible for it will also be slashed.
-To detect false positives, PoV information must be available after the block has been added to the Relay Chain so that validators can check the work.
-PoVs are typically between 1 MB and 10 MB in size and are not included in the Relay Chain blocks.
-However, as a part of the data availability scheme, they are made available on the network for a certain period so that the validators can perform the required checks.
+We will explain in-depth how the two protocols are interconnected in the following sections.

 ## Inclusion Pipeline